enmasseio/distribus/README.md

   A Host on a client can be connected to a Host on a server, which then serves as a proxy to route messages to peers located on the client.
 - Improve performance and optimize memory usage.
+- Implement support for WebRTC to connect clients.

 ## Test